digital-asset/daml/docs/source/concepts/glossary.rst

 - ensuring that parties can exclusively create contracts, observe contracts, and exercise choices that they are meant to
 - acting as regression tests to confirm that everything keeps working correctly

-Scenarios emulate a real ledger.
+In Daml Studio, Daml Script runs in an emulated ledger.
 You specify a linear sequence of actions that various parties take, and these are evaluated in order, according to the same consistency, authorization, and privacy rules as they would be on a Daml ledger.
-Daml Studio shows you the resulting `transaction <#transactions>`__ graph, and (if a scenario fails) what caused it to fail.
+Daml Studio shows you the resulting `transaction <#transactions>`__ graph, and (if a Daml Script fails) what caused it to fail.

-See :doc:`/daml/testing-scenarios`.
+See :ref:`testing-using-script`.

 ..
 Damle, Daml runtime, Daml execution engine
 .. ==========================================